 Most participants rated the game as easy or moderately difficult and maintained a positive opinion throughout all sessions.

-Positive feedback: Many children described jumping and collecting points as their favorite activities, where the flying aspect related to jumps with hands up was especially joyful.
+Positive feedback: Many children described jumping and collecting points as their favourite activities, with the flying aspect of jumps with hands up being especially joyful.
 Several children also found the freezing tasks enjoyable.

 Negative feedback: Some reported fatigue during long freezing periods.